 Need Help Dealing With An Alcohol Problem?
 We’re Here For You

 The first step towards taking control over your life is admitting you need help dealing with your alcohol abuse.
-Here at the Florida House Experience, we know what it takes to get started on the road to recovery and the support you need to stay sober.
+Here at FHE Health, we know what it takes to get started on the road to recovery and the support you need to stay sober.

 Call us today to speak with one of our compassionate addiction and mental health experts about how we can help you with our accredited inpatient medical detox services, our addiction treatment programs and our structured sober living residences.